-- The Designated Safeguarding lead will carry out their roles in accordance with Keeping Children Safe in Education 2023. - The school has appointed Julie North as the Designated Safeguarding Lead (DSL), they are a member of the senior leadership team.
+- The Designated Safeguarding lead will carry out their roles in accordance with Keeping Children Safe in Education 2023. - The school has appointed Ms C Thacker (Headteacher) as the Designated Safeguarding Lead (DSL), they are a member of the senior leadership team.
 The DSL has the overall responsibility for the day-to-day oversight of safeguarding and child protection systems in school.

-- The Chattenden Primary School has appointed Deputy DSLs who will have delegated responsibilities and act in the DSL's absence. - Nic Carpenter - Vicky Diddams - Jasmin Davies - Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The Designated Safeguarding Lead and any deputies will undergo appropriate training to provide them with the knowledge and skills required to carry out their role. - The headteacher will be kept informed of any significant issues by the DSL. - The DSL and any deputy DSL's training will be updated formally every two years, but their knowledge and skills will be updated through a variety of methods (e-bulletins, conferences, local meetings, other training etc.) at regular intervals and at least annually, to keep up with any developments relevant to their role. - Availability during term time the DSL (or a DDSL) will always be available (during school hours) for school staff to discuss any safeguarding concerns..
-Adequate and appropriate cover arrangements will be made for any out of hours/out of term activities During school holidays, the DSL will provide appropriate emergency contact details to the MASH Education Lead on the understanding that these will only be used if absolutely necessary and will not be shared elsewhere.
+- English Martyrs' RCP School has an appointed Deputy DSL who will have delegated responsibilities and act in the DSL's absence: Mrs J Braithwaite (Home School Support Worker) - Whilst the activities of the DSL may be delegated to the deputy, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The Designated Safeguarding Lead and any deputies will undergo appropriate training to provide them with the knowledge and skills required to carry out their role. - The DSL will be kept informed of any significant issues by the deputy DSL. - The DSL and any deputy DSL's training will be updated formally every two years, but their knowledge and skills will be updated through a variety of methods (e-bulletins, conferences, local meetings, other training etc.) at regular intervals and at least annually, to keep up with any developments relevant to their role. - Availability during term time the DSL (or a DDSL) will always be available (during school hours) for school staff to discuss any safeguarding concerns.
+Adequate and appropriate cover arrangements will be made for any out of hours/out of term activities.
+During school holidays, the DSL will provide appropriate emergency contact details to the MASH Education Lead on the understanding that these will only be used if absolutely necessary and will not be shared elsewhere.